Rouselos/responsive-content/README.md

 ### Window Resizing

-If you resize the window width across the defined breakpoints, Ajax calls will be made and th econtent will be reloaded.
+If you resize the window width across the defined breakpoints, Ajax calls will be made and the content will be reloaded.
 This is mostly useful in development, to quickly check how device width variously affects the content that is loaded.